-Here are 10 Life Hacks to help make your family’s trip to the beach this summer a more stress-free experience!
+Here are 10 Life Hacks for your day at the beach to help make your family’s trips this summer a more stress-free experience!

 It’s not a beach without sand, right?
 The problem is that sand gets everywhere!
 A trip to the beach usually means I’ll be finding sand in weird places for days.

 1. Baby Powder

 Sprinkling baby powder on your wet, sandy skin will absorb the moisture and help the sand fall off.
 We tried it and it works!

 Use a pop-up hamper or laundry basket to carry your beach items allows the sand and water to fall out through the holes.
 It’s great for rinsing out your beach toys if your beach has a shower head to wash your feet.
 You can take your stuff home without bringing half the beach with you!
 I picked up some bungee cords to use as straps along with a basket at the dollar store.

 3. Fitted Sheet Barrier

 Sand can be blown around by the wind (ever been to Aruba?) or kicked on to you and your blanket by your kids and other beach-goers.
 Use a fitted sheet as a beach blanket.
 Put items at the corners to weigh the sheet down like you would normally d0.
 Then turn up the fitted ends to create a raised wall around your blanketed area.
 This will cut down on much of the unwanted sand.